marcus-downing/efunctions/README.md

 efunctions
 ==========

-Port of Gentoo's functions.sh to other *nixes.
+Port of Gentoo's `functions.sh` to other *nixes.

 Gentoo provides a number of functions for providing feedback on scripts and services.
 This is a port of those functions to other linuxes such as Ubuntu, so that scripts continue to work.

 ## Getting started

 ### Installation
-Check out this repository to a safe place (we'd suggest `/opt/efunctions`, but it's up to you.
+Check out this repository to a safe place - we'd suggest `/opt/efunctions`, but it's up to you.
 Then run the installation script.

 ```sh
 git clone https://github.com/marcusatbang/efunctions.git /opt/efunctions